Music

 Students taking courses in music can earn credits towards their Arts and Humanities emphasis for their A.A. in General Studies degree, and for transfer to the CSU and UC systems.
 Some music courses also fulfill general education requirements for Oxnard College general education, CSU GE-Breadth, and IGETC.

 Oxnard College’s Music Department provides students with a variety of courses to choose from.
 Students with varied levels of experience have the opportunity to acquire important listening skills, to gain historical and cultural knowledge, and to learn to play, record, produce, and perform in various musical styles.
+Students looking for a greater understanding of the theory and notation of music can begin their journey with Music Fundamentals, which serves as an excellent first step towards more advanced music theory and ear training.
 Students can study music in a variety of historical and cultural contexts in courses like Music Appreciation, History of Rock, and Music of Latin America.
-Students looking for a greater understanding of the theory and notation of music can begin their journey with Music Fundamentals, which serves as an excellent first step towards more advanced music theory and ear training.
-Students looking for practical experience in music can join an ensemble like Mariachi or Choir, take beginning to advanced courses in guitar and piano, and for those interested music technology, Introduction to Music Technology trains students to use cutting-edge software to create, edit, and mix.
+Students looking for practical experience in music can join an ensemble like Mariachi or Choir, and take beginning to advanced courses in Guitar and/or Piano.

 Program Student Learning Outcomes